Disability-selective abortion: Response by advocates

-Proponents of disability-selective abortion
+Support for disability-selective abortion

 Support for disability-selective abortions stems partially from arguments that those born with disabilities have a quality of life that is reduced to the extent that non-existence is preferable, and terminating the pregnancy is actually for the sake of the fetus.
 Some argue that abortion of fetuses with disabilities is moral in that it prevents the child or parents from suffering, and that the decision to abort is not made lightly.
 One such example comes from the utilitarian perspective of Peter Singer who argues that abortion of healthy fetuses is not justified, but that disability-selective abortions are justified if the total amount of happiness will be greater by doing so.
 His justification for such line of thinking comes not only from the quality of life for the child, but also the suffering of the parents and lack of willing adoptive parents for children with disabilities.

 Many feminists and reproductive rights activists also oppose selective abortion bans.
 When describing their oppositions, these activists usually do not say they favor selective abortions in and of themselves, but oppose selective-abortion bans because these laws conflict with reproductive rights.